dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Notebook.md

 + SQL Warehouse is the resource to compute SQL queries and managing data workload in Databricks.
 + Characteristics: Elasticity, Dedicated Compute, Concurrency, Caching, Query Optimization.

-» CREATE TABLE:
+» CREATE TABLE AS SELECT (CTAS):
  + EXTERNAL TABLE: when creating an external table you must also provide a location clause.
 AND when it is dropped, the files at the location will NOT BE dropped.
  + Support adding descriptive comment for the table:
 ![[Pasted image 20241022124111.png]]